epsylon3/android_device_samsung_i9103/README.md

 ============================

-This is my initial contribution for the Galaxy R, it's a preliminary setup which allow to build the kernel, modules and a basic cm7 rom.
+This is my initial contribution for the Galaxy R, it's a preliminary setup which allow to build the kernel, modules.

-PLEASE NOTE I DON'T HAVE THE DEVICE YET (will have it soon) SO DONT FLASH THIS :p
+PLEASE NOTE I ONLY USE THIS TO BUILD THE KERNEL YET, SO DONT FLASH THIS :p

 Add these 3 projects in your .repo/manifest.xml ( or .repo/local_manifest.xml ) and repo sync